Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/using_transcoding/use_extended_character_sets.md

     can cause a fatal error if the size to be padded is not a multiple of the pad character.
 The pad character is a blank for a text file, and a zero for binary files.
-- Errors when using binary files are more likely (with the exception of single- byte encoding).
+- Errors when using binary files are more likely (with the exception of single-byte encoding).
 - When using FTYPE=J (stream text), an interrupted transfer restarts at the beginning of the transfer, not at the last synchronization point.

 <span id="CHARSET"></span>